SiddarthSuresh98/basic-compiler/README.md

-# Compiler written for LOX programming language in Java, following instructions from CraftingInterpreters book
+# Compiler written for a custom bare bones programming language in Java